KAntoniuk/Flask_covid_dashboard/README.md

 # Flask_covid_dashboard
 Flask dashboard for visualizing COVID UK Public Health data using pandas and plotly.
-It shows up-to-date

 ### Data collection and transformation
 API calls to Public Health England data are handled with Python SDK for the COVID-19 API.